AlexanderMarriott/milestone-project-1/readme/README.md

 ### Maunual

-Manual testing was performed by clicking wach link and interaction and making sure each action behaved as designed and gave a response.
+Manual testing was performed by clicking each link and interaction and making sure each action behaved as designed and gave a response.
 I then opened the site in dev tools and checked the design across multiple devices and screen sizes.

 All tests showed the website was working as intended.